 Call: 01428 606616

 Ordered new by Maranello Concessionaires Ltd on the 15th April 1988 -order number S/941 for September 1988 production.
-Completed and invoiced to Maranello Concessionaires Ltd by the Ferrari factory on the 4th November 1989 for delivery to the UK by truck.
-Upon its arrival in the UK it was invoiced to Maranello Sales Ltd on the 30th November 1988.First registered F610 OPA to 33-year-old director Mr J.J.
-M of Surrey, who part exchanged a 328 GTS.
+The car actually entered production on Wednesday the 12th October and was completed 16 days later on the 28th October, being invoiced to Maranello Concessionaires Ltd on the 4th November 1989 for delivery to the Ferrari UK/Maranello Concessionaires Ltd by truck.
+Upon its arrival in the UK it was invoiced to Maranello Sales Ltd on the 30th November 1988.First registered F610 OPA on the 1st January 1989,-although the twelve month factory warranty started on the 12th December 1988 -to 33-year-old director Mr J.J.
+Mahony of Surrey, who part exchanged a 328 GTS.
 The then list price (1st January 1989) was £46,500.73, plus air conditioning at £1,681.87, anti-lock braking £1,557.30.
 Plus, delivery number plates and road tax.

-The third registered owner Mr Paris J of London registered the car on the 4th April 1993 with 6,700 miles.
-Purchased by the fourth and penultimate owner Mr J. V of London on the 22nd June 1993 with 6,854 miles for £43,950 from Ferrari agents Graypaul.
-It would seem that the car was not registered in the UK to Mr V as four months later Mr V imported the car into Cyprus where it remained until 2014 when it returned to the UK into the hands of Nick Cartwright ,who set about a major service and detailing the engine bay and "all four " corners of the suspension to concours standard.
+The third registered owner Mr Paris Jacovides of London registered the car on the 4th April 1993 with 6,700 miles.
+Purchased by the fourth and penultimate owner Mr J. Varanayas of London on the 22nd June 1993 with 6,854 miles for £43,950 from Ferrari agents Graypaul.
+It would seem that the car was not registered in the UK to Mr Varanayas as four months later Mr Varanayas imported the car into Cyprus where it remained until 2014 when it returned to the UK into the hands of Nick Cartwright ,who set about a major service and detailing the engine bay and "all four " corners of the suspension to concours standard.

 The fourth and last owner Mr Mark A of Hampshire bought the car from Nick with 21,790 miles on the 24th September 2014 where it joined his private collection of cars including a 246 GT and 512BB.